usf-cs272-fall2022/usf-cs272-fall2022.github.io/_exams/exam-logistics.md

 Students may receive [exam accommodations](https://myusf.usfca.edu/sds/exam-accommodations), such as additional testing time, through [Student Disability Services](https://myusf.usfca.edu/sds/exam-accommodations).
 The instructor must receive a notification for accommodation from [SDS](https://myusf.usfca.edu/sds) approximately <strong>one week</strong> before the exam itself.

-Contact the instructor on the [course forums]({{ site.data.info.links.forums.link }}) to schedule a specific time to take the exam and retake.
+Contact the instructor on the [course discussion forum]({{ site.data.info.links.forums.link }}) to schedule a specific time to take the exam and retake.
 In most cases, students will start the exam with their section and have additional time past the end of lecture time.
-The instructor will attempt to actively monitor the [course forums]({{ site.data.info.links.forums.link }}) for any exam questions after lecture time ends, but might not be available to answer questions live on Zoom.
+The instructor will attempt to actively monitor the [course discussion forum]({{ site.data.info.links.forums.link }}) for any exam questions after lecture time ends, but might not be available to answer questions live on Zoom.